Kayaking in the Galapagos Islands: An Activity for the Adventurous

 Galapagos coffee made by local brands is sold in both Bellavista (the highland town of Santa Cruz) and El Progreso (the highland town of San Cristobal).
 It is also sold at souvenir shops over in Puerto Baquerizo Moreno and Puerto Ayora.
 If you decide to stay at the only beachfront hotel in Santa Cruz, Finch Bay Galapagos Hotel, you can ask at the reception about highland tours.
 When stopping at Bellavista, you will also find a couple of shops where you can try the freshly-squeezed sugarcane juice and buy some locally-grown Galapagos coffee.

 Visits can also be arranged to the “Trapiche” farm, where you will get to see how an artisanal sugar cane mill works.
 You will also be able to taste the different products manufactured from sugar cane, from the very sweet but fresh sugarcane juice all the way to the panela (unrefined sugar) and sugarcane liquor.
-They also have their own coffee plantation and visitors are able to aid both in the mill and the in roasting of the coffee beans.
+They also have their own coffee plantation and visitors are able to aid both in the mill and in the roasting of the coffee beans.

 The Magic of Galapagos Coffee